SteveGilham/Gendarme/README.md

   * DoNotExposeMethodsProtectedByLinkDemandRule
   * DoNotReduceTypeSecurityOnMethodsRule
   * SecureGetObjectDataOverridesRule
-* Similarly, `Gendarme.Rules.Portability.MonoCompatibilityReviewRule`, which uses a Framework-only API, is not implemented in the global tool version.
+* Similarly, `Gendarme.Rules.Portability.MonoComspatibilityReviewRule`, which uses a Framework-only API, is not implemented in the global tool version.
 * `DefineAZeroValueRule` does not trigger for non-int32 enums that have a suitably typed zero value.
 This rule should not also be doing the job of `EnumsShouldUseInt32Rule`

 ## Direction
 After having achieved the first objective, of being able to analyze code from the new .net, the next goal of this fork has been to make the tool more F# aware, because that's where I personally use it the most.
 There are several places where F# code generation emits patterns that are detected by legacy Gendarme as erroneous, but which are not under sufficiently fine control by the developer or cannot be annotated to suppress a warning.

 ## Known Issues

+#### Unit test fixing

-The AvoidSwitchStatements rule needs some serious decompiler code to recognise Roslyn's mangled switch as multiple conditional branches, so some tests have just been set to `[Ignore]`
+Having resolved many issues stemming from a Cecil change to what the name and namespace properties of a nested type returned, the next major sources of test failure have been compiler changes (from pre-Roslyn to now) and differences in behaviour under `.netstandard` compared with the .net Framework.
+In particular, the `AvoidSwitchStatements` rule needs some serious decompiler code to recognise Roslyn's mangled switch constructs (compiled as multiple conditional branches) so some tests have just been set to `[Ignore]`

 The following rule suites have unit test failures